 I’m not one for the whole “New Year, New You” bobbins that begins as soon as the last wisp of smoke from the New Year’s Eve fireworks disappear.
 However, I recognise that I may have* over indulged a little over the festive season and that my body requires more than a diet of cheese and gin (yes, really) in order to attack the coming year.

 Cocktails with plenty of fresh ingredients are always a good idea.
 (Have you checked out my gin and herb cocktails?).
-Luckily, I purchased Jules Aron’s amazing book Zen and Tonic **last year.
-The delicious recipes featured all contain booze, but also lots of freshly juiced fruit and veggies to balance out the alcohol.
+Jules Aron’s amazing book Zen and Tonic is full of delicious cocktails recipes but with lots of freshly juiced fruit and veggies to balance out the alcohol.
 Win. win.

 I’ve picked 3 of my favourite of Jules’ fresh and savoury gin cocktails, all guaranteed to give you a boost!

 Don’t worry if you don’t have a juicer, just look out for some of the more savoury juices in the supermarket or health food store.

 120ml gin (I used Four Pillars Modern Australian)

 Juice the beets and apples.
 Blend together with the raspberries (Jules uses frozen raspberries).
 Add to an ice-filled shaker, pour in the gin and shake until well-chilled.